delphix/virtualization-sdk/docs/References/Classes.md

 Field | Type | Description
 ----- | ---- | -----------
-mounts | List of [Mount](#mount) objects | The list of mounts to export the data sets to. ownership_specification | [OwnershipSpecification](#ownershipspecification) | Optional.
-The ownership specification to control the ownership attributes for the data set.
+mounts | List of [Mount](#mount) objects | The list of mounts to export the data sets to. ownership_specification | [OwnershipSpecification](#ownershipspecification) | **Optional.** Control the ownership attributes for the data set.
 It defaults to the environment user of the remote environment if it is not specified.